WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 The team at WealthRocket only recommends products and services that we would use ourselves and that we believe will provide value to our readers.
 However, we advocate for you to continue to do your own research and make educated decisions.

-The good news is that no matter how daunting it may seem, you can pay off your debt.
+The good news is that no matter how daunting it may seem, you can pay off your credit card debt.
 In fact, not only is it possible, but there are multiple ways to go about doing it, depending on your situation.

 In this article, we will go over the top five best opportunities out there for the anxiously indebted.

-Here’s the thing: like many financially-adjacent issues, the topic of credit cards can be quite personal to the individual.
-For some, it may not be easy to even think about the topic.
-Others may find themselves obsessing
+Here’s the thing: like many financially adjacent issues, the topic of credit cards can be quite personal to the individual.
+For some, it may not be easy to even think about.
+Others may find themselves obsessing day and night over ways to become debt-free.

-Rated 4.4/5 stars.
+Rated 2.9/5 stars.

 Our Review

-1. The “debt avalanche” method
+1. The “avalanche” method

 In the natural world, avalanches are something to be feared.
 When it comes to paying off credit card debt, however, they are something to be revered.

+For the uninitiated, the “Avalanche Method” is a debt-repayment strategy that targets debt, including credit card debt, with the highest interest rate first.
 Say you owe money on two separate credit cards.
 The first has an interest rate of 20%.
 The second has an interest rate of 18%.
-Ideally, the Avalanche Method aims to pay off the 20% card first, even if the total balance owed is less than the card with an interest rate of 18%.
+The Avalanche Method dictates that you pay off the 20% card first, even if the total balance owed is less than the card with an interest rate of 18%.

 2. A credit card balance transfer